 The definitive online version of the newspaper of record for the latter part of the nineteenth and early twentieth centuries provides an essential resource for students of the period, providing insight into the political, sociological, cultural, and economic issues of the day.
 The database includes over 75,000 illustrations, cartoons, maps and portraits.

 The Historic Maryland Newspapers Project is an ongoing effort to digitize Maryland's newspapers and make them accessible for free on the Library of Congress' Chronicling America website.
-Our project is funded by the National Endowment for the Humanities' (NEH) National Digital Newspaper Program (NDNP) grants.
-As part of the program, we adhere to NDNP standards for title selection and digitization.
+The project is funded by the National Endowment for the Humanities' (NEH) National Digital Newspaper Program (NDNP) grants.